jundalisay/spblist/content/en/research/ancient/jewish/old-testament/genesis/chapter-26.md

 <sup>27</sup> Isaac said to them:

-Wherefore come ye to me, seeing ye hate me, and have sent me away from you? {26:28} And they said, We saw certainly that the LORD was with thee: and we said, Let there be now an oath betwixt us, [even] betwixt us and thee, and let us make a covenant with thee
+Wherefore come you to me, seeing you hate me, and have sent me away from you? {26:28} And they said, We saw certainly that Enki was with you: and we said, Let there be now an oath betwixt us, [even] betwixt us and you, and let us make a covenant with you

-<sup>29</sup> You wilt do us no hurt, as we have not touched thee, and as we have done unto you nothing but good, and have sent thee away in peace: thou [art] now the blessed of the LORD.
+<sup>29</sup> You wilt do us no hurt, as we have not touched you, and as we have done unto you nothing but good, and have sent you away in peace: you [art] now the blessed of Enki.

 <sup>30</sup> He made them a feast, and they did eat and drink. {26:31} And they rose up betimes in the morning, and sware one to another: and Isaac sent them away, and they departed from him in peace.